 Boy, we’ve got a real mess, here, don’t we?
 We started off with being clear and free from our wrongdoings and the wrong doings of others.
-Now, we’re all brown and gross and nobody would want to hang out with us unless they’re brown and disgusting too.
+Now, we’re all dirty and gross and nobody would want to hang out with us unless they’re dirty and gross too.

 Bring over the clear Jesus glass.